What Do I Need to Start Sailmaking & Sewing Sails?

 Here are the most essential tools and supplies our sailing experts recommend for sailors who want to start sewing and repairing their own sails.

-11 Must-Have Sailmaking Tools & Supplies:
+11 Must-Have Sailmaking Tools & Supplies

 Zigzag Stitch Sewing Machine

 Let's start with the biggest investment in your sailmaking journey: a high-quality sewing machine.
 To sew sails, you need a sewing machine that's designed to handle multiple layers of sailcloth, webbing, vinyl window material and more.
 A sewing machine that can sew zigzag stitches is a must-have for sail construction.
-Sewing sails with a zigzag stitch is the preferred method as zigzag stitches distribute the strain across standard overlapping sail seams better than straight stitches.
+Sewing sails with a zigzag stitch is the preferred method, as zigzag stitches distribute the strain across standard overlapping sail seams better than straight stitches.
 Zigzag stitching also contains the raw edge of a seam better given its wider sewing path.

-The Ultrafeed LSZ Sewing Machine sews both straight and zigzag stitches and was specifically designed with sailors in mind.
+The Ultrafeed® LSZ Sewing Machine sews both straight and zigzag stitches and was specifically designed with sailors in mind.
 The Ultrafeed's all-metal internal components are robust and powerful.
-The machine's cast iron body is impeccably built to the highest standards, guaranteeing a machine that produces quality stitching for the lifetime of the machine.
+The machine's cast iron body is impeccably built to the highest standards, guaranteeing quality stitching for the lifetime of the machine.
 And best of all, the Ultrafeed is portable.
 You can sew sails at home or at the marina, and then take your machine on board for sail repair and patch jobs while at sea.
 Given the machine’s compact, portable size, we recommend it for general sailmaking for boats up to and around 35 feet in length.

 Spur Grommet Installation Tools